• Play the sound file

 Note to self: After broadcast, send out assistant to buy one of those mirrors with a long handle …

-03 — Wisconsin footnote.
+03 — Footnote to the preceding.
 I'm just going to add a brief footnote to that, a thought I always get when this issue comes up.

 We'll be seeing a lot more of these kinds of battles, and the public sector will have to lose them, if the dollar is to retain any value at all.
 So there's a certain glee, a certain anticipatory triumphalism among conservatives here.
 The public-sector unions are, after all, the backbone of the Democratic Party.